airbnb/DeepLinkDispatch/README.md

 public class DeepLinkActivity extends Activity {
   @Override protected void onCreate(Bundle savedInstanceState) {
     super.onCreate(savedInstanceState);
-    // DeepLinkDelegate, LibraryDeepLinkModuleLoader and AppDeepLinkModuleLoader
+    // DeepLinkDelegate, LibraryDeepLinkModuleRegistry and AppDeepLinkModuleRegistry
     // are generated at compile-time.
     DeepLinkDelegate deepLinkDelegate =
-        new DeepLinkDelegate(new AppDeepLinkModuleLoader(), new LibraryDeepLinkModuleLoader());
+        new DeepLinkDelegate(new AppDeepLinkModuleRegistry(), new LibraryDeepLinkModuleRegistry());
     // Delegate the deep link handling to DeepLinkDispatch.
     // It will start the correct Activity based on the incoming Intent URI deepLinkDelegate.dispatchFrom(this);